tshihab07/Movie-Recommendation-System/README.md

 ### Smart Suggestions Technique

-Content-based filtering using cosine similarity which is a comprehensive solution that handles both keyword-based results and intelligent suggestions.
+Content-based filtering using cosine similarity, which is a comprehensive solution that handles both keyword-based results and intelligent suggestions.

 ```mermaid
 graph TD